leonardof26/button-component/README.md

 The project was bootstap using create react app and made using React and Styled Components.

-The challenge description can be found in https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY
+The challenge description can be found in https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY You can see a Demo of the challenge on https://6141e73939cf64003a4a9cbc-gzlzhliahb.chromatic.com/?path=/story/example-button--default

 # How to run the project